jvoisin/snuffleupagus/doc/source/config.rst

 Cookies-related mitigations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Since this section contains mutiple features and deals with cryptography, you will find the documentation `here <encryption.html>`__ .
+Since this section contains mutiple features and deals with cryptography, you will find the documentation :ref:`here <cookie-encryption-config>` .

 readonly_exec